Skip to content

 Why does Dharma sometimes feel like it is 'losing' in the modern world?

 It only seems 'lower' when we measure it by the metrics of those who do not understand the entire gamut of leadership.
-A crooked stick may reach a fruit first, but it can never serve as a pillar for a temple.
+A hollow stick may reach a fruit first, but it can never serve as a pillar for a temple.
 When you follow Dharma, you are building a Pillar.

 2. Introspection: Are Your Actions in Alignment?